 - Do I have the space for the dog, where he can live according to his needs and size?
 A Chihuahua can do great in an apartment, but a German Shepherd needs his own place to run and do his business.
 Dogs are different and every breed has a manual that will help you decide whether or not your dream dog can be kept in a small apartment.
 Think about which breed fits your lifestyle not which breed you think looks the prettiest.
 Unless you are ready to change the way you live for a dog, don’t get one just to have him suffer because he won’t fit your lifestyle, YOU need to fit HIS lifestyle.

-We had two dogs before Chuck (named after Chuck Bass from Gossip Girl) and one of them was treated poorly from our side.
-His name was Ben (named after Ben Affleck, obviously).
+We had two dogs before Chuck and one of them, Ben, was treated poorly from our side.
 We had to give him to an aunt since he was too big for an apartment (half German shepherd, half chow chow) and the neighbours were complaining because has was barking a lot.